 Read and write memory mapped files.

 This module is a port of a growing fragment of the numeric header in Alexander Stepanov's Standard Template Library, with a few additions.

 std.parallelism implements high-level primitives for SMP parallelism.
 These include parallel foreach, parallel reduce, parallel eager map, pipelining and future/promise parallelism. std.parallelism is recommended when the same operation is to be executed in parallel on different data, or when a function is to be executed in a background thread and its result returned to a well-defined main thread.
 For communication between arbitrary threads, see std.concurrency.

-This module is used to manipulate and inspect path strings (and string-like objects).
+This module is used to manipulate path strings.